MaskRay/maskray.me/source/_posts/2025-08-31-benchmarking-compression-programs.md

 I want to benchmark the single worker performance of a few compression programs:

 * *lz4*: Focuses on speed over compression ratio.
+Memory usage is extremely low.
 It seems Pareto superior to Google's *Snappy*.
 * *zstd*: Gained significant traction and obsoleted many existing codecs.
 Its LZ77 variant uses three recent match offsets like LZX.
 For entropy encoding, it employs Huffman coding for literals and 2-way interleaved Finite State Entropy for Huffman weights, literal lengths, match lengths, and offset codes.
   The large alphabet of literals makes Huffman a good choice, as compressing them with FSE provides little gain for a speed cost.
 However, other symbols have a small range, making them a sweet spot for FSE. zstd works on multiple streams at the same time to utilize instruction-level parallelism. zstd is supported by the `Accept-Encoding: zstd` HTTP header.
+  Decompression memory usage is very low.
 * *brotli*: Uses a combination of LZ77, 2nd order context model, Huffman coding, and static dictionary.
 The decompression speed is similar to gzip with a higher ratio.
 At lower levels, its performance is overshadowed by *zstd*.
   Compared with DEFLATE, it employs a larger sliding window (from 16KiB-16B to 16MiB-16B) and a smaller minimum match length (2 instead of 3).
   It has a predefined dictionary that works well for web content (but feels less elegant) and supports 120 transforms. *brotli* is supported by the `Accept-Encoding: br` HTTP header.
+  Decompression memory usage is quite low.
 * *bzip3*: Combines BWT, RLE, and LZP and uses arithmetic encoder.
+Memory usage is large.
 * *xz*: LZMA2 with a few filters.
 The filters must be enabled explicitly.
 * lzham: Provides a compression ratio similar to LZMA but with faster decompression.
-Compression is slightly slower.
+Compression is slightly slower while memory usage is larger.
   The build system is not well-polished for Linux.
 I have forked it, fixed `stdint.h` build errors, and installed `lzhamtest`.
 The command line program `lzhamtest` should really be renamed to `lzham`.
+* *zpaq*: Functions as a command-line archiver supporting multiple files.
+It combines context mixing with arithmetic encoder but operates very slowly.
 * *kanzi*: There are a wide variety of transforms and entropy encoders, unusual for a compresion program.
 For the compression speed of enwik8, it's Pareto superior to *xz*, but decompression is slower.
+Levels 8 and 9 belong to the PAQ8 family and consume substantial memory.

 I'd like to test lzham (not updated for a few years), but I'm having trouble getting it to compile due to a `cstdio` header issue.